Bill Fischer (baseball)

 William Charles Fischer (October 11, 1930 – October 30, 2018) was an American professional baseball pitcher who played in Major League Baseball from 1956 to 1964 for the Chicago White Sox, Detroit Tigers, Washington Senators / Minnesota Twins and Kansas City Athletics.
 He later was a longtime pitching coach at the major and minor league levels.
-He stood 6' (183 cm) tall, weighed 190 pounds (86 kg) and threw and batted right-handed.
-He was born in Wausau, Wisconsin.
+Born in Wausau, Wisconsin, Fischer stood 6' (183 cm) tall, weighed 190 pounds (86 kg), and threw and batted right-handed.

 Pitching career

 As a pitcher, Fischer won 45 games and lost 58 (.437), with a career earned run average of 4.34.
 He appeared in 281 games, starting 78, and compiled 16 complete games and 13 saves.
-In 8311/3 career innings pitched, Fischer surrendered 936 hits and 210 bases on balls, with 313 strikeoutss.
+In 8311/3 career innings pitched, Fischer surrendered 936 hits and 210 bases on balls, with 313 strikeouts.

+Defensively, Fischer was a good fielding pitcher in his MLB career, committing only 3 errors in 229 total chances for a .987 fielding percentage, which was 28 points higher than the league average at his position.

 Fischer made his debut on April 21, 1956, with the Chicago White Sox.
 In the middle of the 1958 campaign, he was traded along with Tito Francona to the Detroit Tigers for Ray Boone and Bob Shaw.
 He was eventually claimed by the Washington Senators, who traded him back to Detroit in 1960 for Tom Morgan.

 Fischer was later traded to the Kansas City Athletics with Ozzie Virgil for Gerry Staley and Reno Bertoia.
 There, he set a major league record which still stands in pitching 841/3 consecutive innings without issuing a walk in 1962.

 This didn't keep Fischer in Kansas City for long, however.
 After one more season with the A's, the Minnesota Twins drafted Fischer in the Rule 5 draft in 1963, and he concluded his big-league career with the club, spending a few months of the 1964 season on the inactive list as a Minnesota scout.
 The White Sox signed Fischer as an active player and free agent following his stint with the Twins, but he never returned to the majors and was released in 1968.